calubrecht/CrimsonSkies/README.md

 ## Project Goals:

-  - To provide a code base that continues to evolve whereas many these days have stopped.
+  - To provide a code base that continues to evolve without losing the Rom feel and balance (whereas many these days have stopped or don't share their code).
-  - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great (I will be changing and re-organizing things though) and will probably remove or drastically change some areas that don't fit imo (like the smurf village).
-I would like all of what I provide to not include smurfs.
-I will be leaving villages like Midgaard and New Thalos which I find to be both iconic and nostalic.
-Any old mudder can surely recall a battle they had at the crossroads.
+  - To provide a ROM code base that includes a world that is setup for pkill or roleplaying (e.g. the things like the smurf village have been changed or removed).
   - Server side LUA to suppliment and/or replace standard mob progs (safe, feature rich and little chance of memory leaks, yes, yes and yes).
   - To document the old functions with descriptions and hopefully well document new functions.